 - The ti.sysbios.knl.Clock module is responsible for the periodic system tick that the kernel uses to keep track of time.
 All SYS/BIOS APIs that expect a timeout parameter interpret the timeout in terms of Clock ticks.
 The Clock module is used to schedule functions that run at intervals specified in clock ticks.
 By default, the Clock module uses the hal.Timer module to get a hardware-based tick.
 Alternately, the Clock module can be configured to use an application-provided tick source.
 See Section 5.2 for details.
 (The Clock module replaces both the CLK and PRD modules in earlier versions of DSP/BIOS.) - The ti.sysbios.hal.Timer module provides a standard interface for using timer peripherals.
 It hides any target/device-specific characteristics of the timer peripherals.
 Target/device-specific properties for timers are supported by the ti.sysbios.family.xxx.Timer modules (for example, ti.sysbios.family.c64.Timer).
 You can use the Timer module to select a timer that calls a tickFxn when the timer expires.
-See Section 5.3 and Section 7.3 for details. - The xdc.runtime.Timestamp module provides simple timestamping services for benchmarking code and adding timestamps to logs.
+See Section 5.3 and Section 8.3 for details. - The ti.sysbios.hal.Seconds module provides a means for maintaining the current time and date, as defined by the number of seconds since 1970 (the Unix epoch).
+This module generates a custom time() function that calls Seconds_get(), overriding the C standard library's time() function.
+See Section 5.4 for details. - The xdc.runtime.Timestamp module provides simple timestamping services for benchmarking code and adding timestamps to logs.
 This module uses a target/device-specific TimestampProvider in SYS/BIOS to control how timestamping is implemented.
-See Section 5.4 for details.
+See Section 5.5 for details.